 Creating Protected Routes With React Router

-While building a web application, you might find a need for certain pages, like a dashboard or profile settings page, to be only visible to users when the user logs into your application, which means you should not want to provide access to each route to every user.
+While building a web application, you might find a need for certain pages, like a dashboard or profile settings page, to be only visible to users when the user logs into your application, which means you do not want to provide access to each route to every user.
 That is the place where protected routes come into play.
 In this blog, you will get all the information about protected routes, how to create protected routes using react-router-dom, and why it is essential for building an application.

 Table of Contents: